 The Claymont Regional Transportation Center is a $54 million design-build project for the Delaware Department of Transportation.
 The project will replace the aging Claymont Train Station, the first SEPTA stop in Delaware, which offers service to Wilmington, Newark and Philadelphia.
 The state-of-the-art transportation center will feature two passenger platforms with canopies, a plaza with ticketing and waiting areas, restrooms, at-grade parking, a three-tiered parking garage and an enclosed footbridge with views of Philadelphia Pike and the Delaware River.

 Access improvements include new auxiliary lanes, traffic signals, a roundabout, sidewalks and a multi-use path to enhance safety and minimize congestion for motorists, pedestrians and bicyclists.
-Construction will begin summer 2019 and is scheduled to be complete in thirty months.

 Key Challenges & Project Details